james19870606/TronWeb/README.md

 ### Swift Package Manager
 The Swift Package Manager  is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding SDBridgeSwift as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Once you have your Swift package set up, adding TronWeb as a dependency is as easy as adding it to the dependencies value of your Package.swift.
 ```ruby
 dependencies: [
     .package(url: "https://github.com/james19870606/TronWeb.git", .upToNextMajor(from: "1.1.3"))